predictive-technology-laboratory/sensus/DocFX/articles/adaptive-sensing.md

 1. Add a NuGet reference to [the Sensus package](https://www.nuget.org/packages/Sensus).

-1. Add a new class that inherits from <xref:Sensus.SensingAgent>.
+1. Add a new class that inherits from <xref:Sensus.AdaptiveSensing.SensingAgent>.
 Be sure to provide a parameterless constructor for your class, as this constructor will be called at run time to create your agent.
 Your class will be required to override a few methods related to control.
 These methods are where your sensing agent should execute its control policy.
-The <xref:Sensus.SensingAgent> class provides a set of predefined control criterion functions [here](https://github.com/predictive-technology-laboratory/sensus/blob/develop/Sensus.Shared.NuGet/SensingAgentControlCriteria.cs).
+The <xref:Sensus.AdaptiveSensing.SensingAgent> class provides a set of predefined control criterion functions [here](https://github.com/predictive-technology-laboratory/sensus/blob/develop/Sensus.Shared.NuGet/SensingAgentControlCriteria.cs).
 You can call these diretly from your code or write your own in order to suit your adaptation requirements.